hanjunbaba/CDDTR/README.md

                         The folder where the test results are stored -pre_train PRE_TRAIN  Whether to use pre-training -result_txt RESULT_TXT
-                        The file name where the results are saved as txt, txt is saved in save_dir_r
+                        Output file for saving results.
+The output file is saved in the directory save_dir_r
 ```
 The default values are as follows：
 | name | default | type | name | default | type |